pivotx/PivotX-extensions/formbuilder/docs/index.markdown

 The formclass is a 'form to mail' script that you can use for multiple forms on your website.
 You can also use it as a template based formbuilder.

 The script uses the Swiftmailer library ( [http://swiftmailer.org/](http://swiftmailer.org/) ) and a modified version of the formlibrary that is included in PivotX ( [http://www.pivotx.net/](http://www.pivotx.net/) )

+## Security Warning!

+Using the send to friend (`[[sendtofriend]]`) form will open up your site to a kind of anonymous spam relay where anyone can use your website to __send messages to anyone__ else.

+There is a small protection built in, but this will only protect against the simpelest spambots, and has already been bypassed.

 ## Requirements